If you believe in God, then you have asked yourself some variation of this question: How can I know what God wants for or from me?

 At the center of our discipleship time, we spent time reading the Bible.
 As novel an idea as it may be, the Bible is the only vehicle that God created for us to get to know him.
 There are glimpses and pictures of God everywhere, of that I have no doubt.
 What we have to be careful of though is leaving the security of the scriptures and indulging in fanciful notions of God that are based more on my feelings than his revelation.

-The Bible and what it contains serves as the boundary to what is and is not of God.
-This protects us from wandering to far from what God wants for us to know.
+The Bible and what it contains serves as the boundary between what is and is not of God.
+This protects us from wandering too far from what God wants for us to know.
 And, the Bible keeps us from wondering about things that are not a part of God’s plan.

 There are several important ideas we have to understand about the Bible.
 I will list them here for you to contemplate and consider.
 As you read them, ask yourself this simple question: “Do I believe this to be true?”